farhanrahman/VHDLProject/README.md

 2) Ram Control Block (RCB): Takes decoded commands from Draw Block and draws pixels onto the screen

-More information about the blocks can be found in the doc folder
+More information about the blocks can be found in the doc folder for the respective block folders

 contributers: